 Review Line Spacing & Page Size

 Celtx formats your script to Hollywood Standard 2nd Ed. specifications.
 As such, you may notice some variations after importing.
 Most often, this is not an issue.
-However, you can adjust line spacing and page size in Script Settings.
+However, you can adjust line spacing, page size, and other formatting options in Script Settings.

 Preview Print Version